-I received this letter recently from a real estate broker:
+I received this letter recently from an advisor:

 Perhaps you can do an article on finding time to make appointments with yourself and your loved ones; that is, the ones who aren’t too busy?